 The Ancient Heritage’s Fresh Cheese and Strawberry flavor is out of this world.
 So if you’re undecided, take our advise and try this.
 You will not be disappointed.

-Oh and since you are already here, we just want to point out Bollywood Theater, an Indian restaurant that serves street foods from different parts of India and has one of the most unique atmosphere of any Indian restaurants we have ever been to.
+Oh and since you are already here, we just want to point out Bollywood Theater, an Indian restaurant that serves street foods from different parts of India and has one of the most unique atmospheres of any Indian restaurants we have ever been to.
 Owner Troy MacLarty wants his customers to feel like they are eating in the street corners of Mumbai.
 “I want people to come in the door, and I’m saving them the plane ticket.
 You’re drinking out of a steel cup and eating off a steel plate just like you would if you were in Mumbai.
-I want people to have that experience, as if they have gone some place.”
+I want people to have that experience as if they have gone someplace.

 We loved this place so much, we came back a second time the very next day!